fkx816/AlfredWorkflow-DEVONthink-Search/README.md

 </p>

+**NB:**
-**NB:** For DEVONthink 2.x, you should use the versions of this workflow before V7.0.
+- For DEVONthink 2.x, you should use the versions of this workflow before V7.0.
 Switch to [Branch DEVONthink 2.x](https://github.com/mpco/AlfredWorkflow-DEVONthink-Search/tree/DEVONthink2.x) to access the README document and source code.
+- This version has been updated to support DEVONthink 4 and Alfred 5.

 **Sorry, no more updates as I no longer use a Mac computer and the installation of macOS virtual machine failed.**